ashuklaa/FinGuardian/DOCUMENTATION.md

 When handling financial data, it must be stored according to regulations and should convey a strong trust sentiment to end users.
 This MVP version exemplifies this ideology by implementing the following:
 - Local, on-device LLM inference
 - Prisma layer for DB integrity
-- Server-isolated data access (Client components cannot call data access api's or Prisma schemas directly)
+- Server-isolated data access (Client components cannot call data access APIs or Prisma schemas directly)
 - Production migration plan:
   - Implement OAUTH/SSO
   - Gate API with JWT